Arctic Tale Parent Guide

 Obviously the main purpose of this production is to educate the next generation about global warming, and it isn’t afraid to use somewhat manipulative techniques to pull on young heartstrings.
 That thorny issue aside, this little trek through the Arctic is visually interesting, but somewhat disappointing, especially when compared to the depth and detail we enjoyed as we marched with the penguins in National Geographic’s pervious motion picture offering.Starring Queen Latifah.
 Running time: 96 minutes.
 Theatrical release August 16, 2007.
 Updated March 20, 2009

-Arctic Tale is rated G
+Why is Arctic Tale rated G?
+Arctic Tale is rated G by the MPAA

 This film uses documentary footage, shot over a period of years, to piece together a fictional story of a mother polar bear and her cubs, as well as a walrus and her pup.
 Due to changing conditions caused by global warming, the animals are forced to adapt to an unpredictable environment.
 This creates scenes of wildlife in distress due to hunger and fatigue, including the deaths of two “named” characters.
 Some very innocuous discussions of animal mating behavior are included.
 Sounds of flatulence are heard while we view a walrus herd.

 More parents' guide for Arctic Tale after the break...